Josh-techie/AI-TPs/Basics-Python/README.md

 <h1> Learnings & Notes </h1>

 - In my journey of learning Python, I've taken detailed notes to help me consolidate my understanding and serve as a quick reference.
-These notes cover various topics, here's a summary of my notes :
+These notes cover various topics, here's a summary of my notes (if it doesn't open in github just download he `PDF` file) :

   - <a href="./Python_Notes.pdf"> Python-Basics</a>
   - <a href="./Python_Notes.pdf"> Python-OOP</a>